 - Distribute public art equitably and deliver public art to more diverse communities and citizens of Richmond.
 Public art must be placed throughout the city, not just in the downtown area. - Broaden the definition of what constitutes public art.
 To date the Public Art Program primarily has commissioned sculpture.
-A variety of art forms are desired, including temporary, performanace art, and media and light-based artwork. - Expand to include temporary public art in addition to permanently placed artwork.
-The Public Art Program needs to commission more public art that is temporary rather than continuing to commission artwork placed in perpetuity. - Contextualize Monument Avenue and better connect it to the City of Richmond's residents.
-Citizens need to have a direct conversation about its collective meaning.
-The statues must be contextualized, and signage with explanations must be added.
-This is an important opportunity for community education that should not be overlooked. - Ensure historical accuracy.
+A variety of art forms are desired, including temporary, performance art, and media and light-based artwork. - Expand to include temporary public art in addition to permanently placed artwork.
+The Public Art Program needs to commission more public art that is temporary rather than continuing to commission artwork placed in perpetuity. - Ensure historical accuracy.
 When the siting and content of a project can benefit from infusing public history with public art there are significant benefits to include public historians in the process. - Make public art funding available to local artists and projects.
 There is an abundant reserve of talented artists living and working in Richmond who experiment with ideas and create works that could enjoy greater public exposure.